-Mo Abdrabboh is Of Counsel in Mandelbaum Barrett’s Healthcare Practice where his practice focuses on general business litigation and disputes as well as healthcare compliance.
+Mo Abdrabboh is Of Counsel in Mandelbaum Barrett PC’s Healthcare Practice where his practice focuses on general business litigation and disputes as well as healthcare compliance.
 In the healthcare compliance space, Abdrabboh has represented dozens of health care providers related to state and federal regulatory issues, the Anti-Kickback Statue and other aspects relating health care fraud including reviewing or creating compliance programs, state and federal billing audits and contractual arrangements that are the subject of OIG scrutiny.
 He also advises clients on everything from drafting operating agreements through shareholder disputes that end in litigation.
 He has represented hundreds of clients before the courts in Wayne County and the Eastern District of Michigan.

 On the criminal side, Abdrabboh has represented dozens of physicians, pharmacists, and commercial business owners regarding allegations of billing for services not rendered, violation of the Anti-Kickback Statute, self-referral arrangements, home health care fraud, unbundling by charging multiple codes, upcoding, overutilization and prescription drug fraud allegations that result in drug diversion conspiracy charges.